volume 1, issues 1-6

 >> p.
 94 the creation of comic book pages

-then the laying out was put on the page by the editor
+the laying out was put on the page by the editor,

 a) the thing from the sea by Al Feldstein